egonw/WikiPathwaysSDF/README.md

     export CLASSPATH=cdk-1.5.14.jar
     groovy createSDFile.groovy

+If you want to create input for PubChem, use the --pubchem option:

+    groovy createSDFile.groovy --pubchem

 ## Excepted output

-The output of the script is supposed to look like:
+The output of the script is supposed to look like (for the regular output):

     http://www.wikidata.org/entity/Q11694846
       createSDFile.groovy